Tejaswini-Amaresh/ie1-basic-stats/README.md

 # Basic Statistics
+Contains a Java based application for the Software Engineering 520 course.

 Basic Statistics is a Java-based implementation for computing statistics on a set of numbers.
 This implementation is intended to be used in software engineering courses as